salernoelia/propa/README.md

 A lightweight TypeScript framework for Vite with first-class WebAssembly support and minimal DOM abstractions.

-## Philosophy

-Propa stays close to the DOM with minimal abstractions while providing modern reactive patterns.
-Built for performance-critical applications that need seamless WebAssembly integration and direct hardware access.

 ## Features

 - **First-Class WASM Support**: Streamlined WebAssembly module loading with TypeScript safety